lpod/lpod-python/doc/level1.rst

 will contain the span.
 This object is a paragraph, a heading or an existing styling span.
-The method must be called with a ``style`` named parameter whose value should be the name of any text style (common or automatic, existing or to be created in the same document). ``set_span()`` may uses a regular expression, which may match zero, one or several times to the text content of the calling object, so the spans can apply repeatedly to every substring that matches.
+The method must be called with a ``style`` named parameter whose value should be the name of any text style (common or automatic, existing or to be created in the same document). ``set_span()`` may uses a string or a regular expression, which may match zero, one or several times to the text content of the calling object, so the spans can apply repeatedly to every substring that matches.
+The string is provided through a ``filter`` parameter.
 Alternatively, ``set_span()`` may be called with given ``position`` and ``length`` parameters, in order to apply the span once whatever the content.
 Note that ``position`` is an offset that may be a positive integer (starting to 0 for the 1st position), or a negative integer (starting to -1 for the last position) if the user prefers to count back from the end of the target.
 If the ``length`` parameter is omitted or set to 0 the span runs up to the end of the target content.
 If ``position`` is out of range, nothing is done; if ``position`` is OK, extra length (if any) is ignored.

 A hyperlink span is created through ``set_hyperlink()``, which waits for the same positioning parameters (by regex or by position and length).
 However,